amzn/selling-partner-api-docs/references/notifications-api/notifications.md

 ## Overview
 The Selling Partner API for Notifications lets you subscribe to notifications that are relevant to a selling partner's business.
 Using this API you can create a destination to receive notifications, subscribe to notifications, delete notification subscriptions, and more.

+For more information, see the [Notifications Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md)

 ### Version information
 *Version* : v1